ScarletRedJoker/Nebula-Command/replit.md

 ## Recent Changes

-### November 18, 2025 - Database Repair Systematic Fix
+### November 18, 2025 - Simplified & Secure Database Architecture
-**Problem Solved:** Database password mismatch causing authentication failures
+**Problem Solved:** Complex multi-user database setup causing password sync issues and authentication failures
-**Root Cause:** Database repair script created users with passwords from `.env`, but running containers had cached old environment variables, causing authentication failures for `streambot` and `jarvis` users.

-**Systematic Fix Implemented:**
-- ✅ Added automatic connection verification after creating database users
-- ✅ Tests all 3 database users (`ticketbot`, `streambot`, `jarvis`) with passwords from `.env`
+**Root Cause:** Managing 3 separate database users (`ticketbot`, `streambot`, `jarvis`) with different passwords created complexity and sync issues between `.env` file and running containers.

-- ✅ Prompts to automatically restart affected containers (defaults to yes)
+**Simple & Secure Solution Implemented:**
+- ✅ **Single Least-Privilege User:** All services use `homelab_app` user (non-superuser)
+- ✅ **Separate Databases:** Maintain isolation with 3 databases: `ticketbot`, `streambot`, `homelab_jarvis`
+- ✅ **One Password:** Only `DISCORD_DB_PASSWORD` needed for all application connections
-- ✅ Verifies container health after restart
+- ✅ **Security:** Superuser (`ticketbot`) credentials remain private to database container
-- ✅ Provides clear success/failure summary with connection test results

-**Impact:** Database repair (option 7 in homelab-manager.sh) is now a complete, idempotent operation.
-Users no longer need to manually restart services or troubleshoot password mismatches.
+- ✅ **Automatic Setup:** Init script creates databases and user automatically on first run
+- ✅ **No Manual Repair:** Eliminates need for complex database repair scripts

+**Security Benefits:**
+- Services have database access without superuser privileges
+- Compromised service cannot affect other databases
+- Follows principle of least privilege
+- Superuser password never exposed to application containers

+**Impact:** Database setup is now drastically simpler AND more secure.
+One app user, one password, three databases, proper privilege separation.
+No password sync issues, no complex repair workflows.
+Services restart cleanly without authentication failures.

 ## Overview
 This project provides a comprehensive web-based dashboard for managing a Ubuntu 25.10 server.
 Its core purpose is to offer a unified, user-friendly interface to minimize operational complexity, enhance server reliability, and facilitate intelligent automation and monitoring for complex infrastructure environments.
 Key capabilities include one-click database deployments, game streaming integration, robust domain health monitoring, and integrations with Google Services and Smart Home platforms.
 The project aims to deliver production-ready source code for streamlined development, testing, and deployment.
 The long-term vision is to evolve into an AI-first infrastructure copilot, "Jarvis," capable of autonomous diagnosis, remediation, and execution of infrastructure issues, serving as a mission control UI for actionable intelligence and safe automation.